Group B streptococcal infection: GBS and newborns

 to 3 months of age and has a lower case fatality rate (1%-6%) than GBS-EOD.
 Clinical syndromes of GBS-LOD are bacteremia without a focus (65%), meningitis (25%), cellulitis, osteoarthritis, and pneumonia.

 Prematurity has been reported to be the main risk factor.
-Each week of decreasing gestation increases the risk by a factor of 1.34 for developing GBS-LOD.
+Each week of decreasing gestation increases the risk of developing GBS-LOD by a factor of 1.34.

 A heightened risk of GBS-LOD is also related in addition to prematurity, with low birth weight, maternal colonization, and multiple-gestation pregnancies.

-GBS-LOD can not only be acquired through vertical transmission during delivery; it can also be acquired later from the mother from breast milk, or throat or from environmental, nosocomial, and community sources.
+GBS-LOD can not only be acquired through vertical transmission during delivery; it can also be acquired later from the mother through breast milk, or throat, or from environmental, nosocomial, and community sources.

 GBS-LOD commonly shows nonspecific signs, and diagnosis should be made by obtaining blood cultures in febrile newborns.
 S.agalactiae neonatal meningitis does not present with the hallmark sign of adult meningitis, a stiff neck.
 Instead, it presents with nonspecific symptoms, such as fever, vomiting, and irritability, and can consequently lead to a late diagnosis.
-Hearing loss and mental impairment can be a long-term consequence of GBS meningitis.
+Hearing loss and mental impairment can be long-term consequences of GBS meningitis.